baraamallah/HARMUN_TRACKER/README.md

 *   **Functionality**:
     *   Manage system-wide lists of Schools and Committees.
     *   Manage administrator accounts (grant/revoke admin privileges for existing Firebase Authentication users by providing their Auth UID).
+    *   Manage system settings (e.g., default attendance status for new participants).
-    *   Links to other control panels (e.g., System Settings - currently placeholders).
+    *   Links to other control panels.

 ### Public View (`/public`)